numaproj/numaflow/docs/user-guide/reference/sideinputs.md

 User Defined Side Input image which implements the Side Inputs Update.

+#### Example in Golang
-Here is an example of how to write a User Defined Side Input in Go:
+Here is an example of how to write a User Defined Side Input in Golang,

 ```go
 // handle is the side input handler function.